W-L/fedflow/README.md

 If `sim = true` is set, `hostname, username, port, sshkey` are ignored and vagrant vms are used instead.
 When real machines should be used, their connection details need to be provided.
 The field sshkey is the path to the public key used to authenticate the user on the host.
 Exchange of connection credentials is only automated in the simulation with vagrant.

+## Example usage

+A config is provided to run the 'mean' test app across 3 clients (with the same sample data provided in the repo of the app).
+Featurecloud users need to be provided in the config.

+`fedsim -c configs/config_mean_trio.toml`